yaekobB/yaekobB/README.md

 - 👯 I’m looking to collaborate on AI, Deep Learning, Analyzing and Visualizing Data and System development
 - 🤔 I’m looking for help with Contributing to impactful research in AI for social good
 - 💬 Ask me about Deep Learning, NLP, Machine Learning, and Full-Stack Development
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yaekob-beyene-yowhanns) [yaekob2015@gmail.com]
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yaekob-beyene-yowhanns) [Gmail](yaekob2015@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: AI is not just code, it's creativity.

 ## 💫 About Me: